First-order quantum breakdown of superconductivity in amorphous superconductors: Methods

 At low $k \ll h^{-1}$ the screening is efficient and the dispersion relation is linear, $\omega(k) \propto k$, as first observed experimentally in Ref.~\cite{Camarota2001}.
 At larger $k \gg h^{-1}$ the dispersion curve bends down via a logarithmic correction, which was predicted in Ref.~\cite{Mooij85}.
 Eq.~\eqref{eq:log_disp} describes the plasmonic spectrum for $k \ll w$, i.e. in the region of 1D plasmons.
 The open boundary conditions at each end of the stripline of length $L$ implies the quantization of the wavevector for resonant mode $n$ as $k_n = n\pi / L$ with $n = 1,\, 2\, ...$.

 The model above accounts accurately for the geometry of our samples, leaving the kinetic inductance per square $L_K = l w$ as the only fitting parameter.
-The reliability of extraction of $L_K$ has been confirmed by electromagnetic simulations in this geometry, see Supplementary Information I. We also note that the obtained $L_K$ are orders of magnitude larger than geometric inductances.
+The reliability of extraction of $L_K$ has been confirmed by electromagnetic simulations in this geometry (see Supplementary Information I) and therefore offers high accuracy in determining the superfluid stiffness.
+This accuracy is further demonstrated by the excellent agreement between microwave and DC measurements.
+Note that, contrary to most other experimental probes of the superfluid response (two-coil mutual inductance, scanning SQUID, microwave spectrometer...), we do not need any calibration of the experimental setup or background subtraction in order to extract the kinetic inductance.
+We also note that the obtained $L_K$ are orders of magnitude larger than geometric inductances, hence confirming the assumption $\alpha = 1$.